-Among the major trials, rates of withdrawal ranged from 9.3% to 36.6%, probably indicating differences in patients' characteristics.
+Among the major trials, rates of withdrawal ranged from 9.3% to 36.6%, probably indicating differences in patient characteristics.
 Within studies, rates of withdrawal were generally similar for the beta blocker and placebo groups, with three exceptions.
-Rates of withdrawal were greater for metoprolol tartrate in one54 of five trials, pindolol in one trial.56
+Rates of withdrawal were greater for metoprolol tartrate in one62 of five trials, pindolol in one trial,63 and propranolol in one trial.59